ukaea/ALC_UQ/VVeb.UQ/README.md

 There are several areas where developments are desirable:<br/>

 1. Alternative UQ software:<br/>
-At the moment, the app only uses Dakota and VECMA's EasyVVUQ, but the user-interface for EasyVVUQ still needs to be fully developped like it is for Dakota.
+At the moment, the app gives a choice between Dakota and VECMA's EasyVVUQ, but the user-interface for EasyVVUQ still needs to be fully developped like it is for Dakota.

 2. Meta-data record:<br/>
 At the moment, the data is saved on a directory where the app is run.
 Once the app is stopped, the data stays.
 However, the user may remove the data within the app.
 In all cases the meta data should be saved for each job, at least recording the name of the docker container, the Dakota input file, etc.

+3. Embedded post-processing.
+It would be nice to allow the user to run post-processing on all instances of a job.
+Either directly at the end of a job, or even after the job has finished and return.
+In particular, it would be good to allow specific post-processing from Dakota and EasyVVUQ themselves.

 ### Install Docker
 Installation on Ubuntu-19.04 is a bit shifty because Docker is only up to 18.04 at the moment, but it is definitely possible, using: